gloria-gloglo23333/msc_cc_adv_project_VOTRIX/README.md

 All the functions for transforming scenes are implemented by means of triggers.

-### - 🐱 Lingyu is making 2 animal pineballs and a scence (The Lost Temple) 🐱：
+### - 🐱 Lingyu is making 2 animal pineballs and a scene (The Lost Temple) 🐱：

 - The Lost Temple

-The scence contain 4 platforms and several other things that allowed pineball to collide.
+The scene contain 4 platforms and several other things that allowed pineball to collide.
 Each collision produces a different marimba sound.
 The player need to hit the skull isle to enter the next level.

 ![9f08b47860e8258ef7c3abc38f52abd](https://user-images.githubusercontent.com/73170220/174691402-c215ea64-9f8d-4321-9d60-c8d16914fec6.png)